HTTP Poller

 Optional URL parameters to be included in the URL of the HTTP request that is sent to the specified HTTP endpoint.

-While parameters can also be set in the URL parameter, the URL parameters entered here will override any matching parameter supplied for the URL parameter.
+While parameters can also be set in the URL parameter, the URL parameters entered here will override any matching parameter provided for the URL parameter.

 Parameters defined here will always be URL encoded.